Lines of descent in the deterministic mutation-selection model with pairwise interaction

-Rather than doing the pruning and killing `in retrospect' for a given eASG with fixed time horizon $t$, we can implement them dynamically as we go along.
-This gives rise to the killed ASG~\citep[Sect.~4]{BCH17}.
-Let $R_r$ be the number of unmarked leaves in the eASG at time~$r$, where $R_r=\Delta$ if the eASG has been sent to~$\Delta$.
-The leaf-counting process $R\defeq (R_r)_{r\geq 0}$ is a continuous-time Markov chain on~$\N_0^\Delta\defeq\N_0\cup\{\Delta\}$ with transition rates which reflect that a leaf is pruned away immediately when it experiences a deleterious mutation, and the entire process is killed when a beneficial mutation arrives.
-The process has absorbing states $0$ and $\Delta$, where absorption in~$0$ ($\Delta$) implies that the root of the eASG gets the unfit (fit) type.
-The process~$R$ is in moment duality with the mutation--selection model without interaction (see \citep[Thm.2]{BCH17}), that is we have for $y_0\in [0,1]$ and~$n\in \N_{0}^{\Delta}$,
+Let $\Rs_r$ be the number of unmarked leaves in the eASG process at time~$r$, where $\Rs_r\defeq\Delta$ if the eASG has been sent to~$\Delta$.
+The (generalised) leaf-counting process $\Rs\defeq (\Rs_r)_{r\geq 0}$ is a continuous-time Markov chain on~$\N_0^\Delta\defeq\N_0\cup\{\Delta\}$ with transition rates which reflect that selection leads to an additional leaf, a leaf is pruned immediately when it experiences a deleterious mutation, and the entire process is killed when a beneficial mutation arrives.
+The process has absorbing states $0$ and $\Delta$, where absorption in~$0$ (in $\Delta$) implies that the root of the eASG gets the unfit (fit) type.
+The process~$\Rs$ is in moment duality with the mutation--selection model without interaction (see \citep[Thm.2]{BCH17}), that is we have for $y_0\in [0,1]$ and~$n\in \N_{0}^{\Delta}$,